nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * :file:`nrf91xxdk_with_nrf7002ek` - Configuration file that enables Wi-Fi scanning with nRF7002 EK.

 Multiple overlay files can be included to enable multiple features at the same time.

+Header file that describes the LED behavior of the CAF LEDs module: file:`include/<BOARD>/led_state_def.h`.

 .. note::